jeroenzwart/laravel-csv-seeder/README.md

 ## Donation

-If this project help you reduce time to develop, you can give me a cup of tea :)
+If this project helped you to reduce some time to develop, you can donate me a beer :)
 By Bitcoin 17jnh8oBkgLpXo3d9Xmq6i6hhYgooaYiGf or the link below;

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4KJ5KBX9CLUUA&source=url)